twhiston/dm/README.md

 `go get -u github.com/jteeuwen/go-bindata/...` then run
-`go-bindata -o cmd/resources.go assets/...` this will generate the asset output for the binary.
-You can then `go install` or `go build` to get your app + assets
+`go-bindata -o cmd/resources.go assets/...`

+This will generate the asset output for the binary.
+You can then `go install` or `go build` to get your app + assets.

+#### Note:
+Unfortunately this currently makes a file in the namespace `main` so you will need to manually change this to cmd.
+This may be changed in future